sfasfaffa/DR_SAF/README.md

 ---

-We provide a training script for Qwen2-7B-Distill:* `qwen2_7b.sh`*.
+We provide a training script for Qwen2 and Qwen3:* `qwen2_7b.sh`*,* `qwen3_8b.sh`*.
 You will need to fill in your training and test datasets, as well as the local path to the base model for training.

 ---